gmantest/test/README.md

 # test

-Let's add stuf with a typo
+Let's add stuff with a typo